 Sing This Summer

-Sing This Summer returns to Amherst this year, offering children and teens a remarkable setting to experience the beauty of music and song through three week-long programs: SING!, SING!
-Jr., and Strings@Amherst.
+Sing This Summer returns to Amherst this year, offering children and teens a remarkable setting to experience the beauty of music and song through two week-long programs.
 Throughout the week, singers and string players participate in classes that highlight a variety of styles and genres such as vocal technique, choir, musical theater, and collegiate style a cappella or orchestra, technique, chamber music, and fiddling.
 Between classes, students interact with their peers through a variety of recreational and social activities.
 Students can choose to stay overnight or commute daily.
 At the week's end, participants leave with an excellent foundation of musical confidence, plus a set of memories and friends that will last a lifetime.

 Western MA Basketball Clinic